What is a Land acknowledgment?

 Start with self-reflection.
 Before starting work on your land acknowledgment statement, reflect on the process:

-• Why am I doing this land acknowledgment?
-(If you’re hoping to inspire others to take action to support Indigenous communities, you’re on the right track.
+Why am I doing this land acknowledgment?
+(If you’re hoping to inspire others to take action to support Indigenous Peoples and their communities, you’re on the right track.
 If you’re delivering a land acknowledgment out of guilt or because everyone else is doing it, more self-reflection is in order.)

 Do your homework.
 Put in the time necessary to research the following topics: